HarshithaBoppudi/harshithaboppudi_2511750_part2_kpi_expirement/data/analysis/hypothesis_test_notes.md

 Since p = 0.00055 is far below α = 0.05, we **reject the null hypothesis**.
 There is strong statistical evidence that the treatment group's paid conversion rate is genuinely higher than control's, and the 95% confidence interval (1.56pp to 6.15pp) does not cross zero, reinforcing that this is unlikely to be due to random chance.
 The effect size is also large in practical terms — conversion more than doubled (relative lift +120.9%) — so this is both statistically and practically significant.

-**However, this result alone is not sufficient grounds for a launch decision.** A primary-metric win must be checked against guardrail metrics before recommending a full launch — see `outputs/recommendation_memo.md` for the guardrail analysis (refund rate, support ticket rate, and segment-level performance) that materially shapes the final recommendation.
+**However, this result alone is not sufficient grounds for a launch decision.** A primary-metric win must be checked against guardrail metrics before recommending a full launch  for the guardrail analysis (refund rate, support ticket rate, and segment-level performance) that materially shapes the final recommendation.
 Notably, the average revenue per *converted* user is lower in Treatment (driven partly by a few high-value outlier customers landing in the Control group), and support ticket rates rose substantially in Treatment — both of which are addressed in the guardrail section of the memo.

 ## Connection to the Business Decision